 High demand during key seasons can cause prices to spike on some routes, since even Carrier drivers need holidays.
 For example, shipping a car before Thanksgiving or Christmas can be challenging to book, and costlier to arrange.
 Actually, this applies to all major holidays: New Year’s, Memorial Day, July 4th, Labor Day, and even Valentine’s Day.
 In certain parts of the country, hurricane season or occasional floods in Florida, Texas, the Carolinas can affect availability and cost as well.

 ♦ Insider Tip: Did you know the “direction” of car shipments can impact quotes?
 Just as it’s a lot cheaper to ship goods TO China on a relatively empty container-ship returning home after dropping goods off at a U.S. port, sometimes trailers are fully loaded in one direction, but less on their return route.
 For example, today there are many more families shipping a vehicle out of California, to Texas or Arizona, than into CA. Or consider that demand during “snowbird season” for car shipments FROM New York and other northern states, down to Florida and other southern states, peaks in October-December.
-Similarly, booking car transport back home on specific dates during the months of March-May can be a challenge.
-During such peak times, Carriers are accustomed to getting incentive-pay to prioritize certain pickups, and prices are higher due to sheer demand – just as air travel costs more during peak travel seasons.
+Similarly, booking a vehicle shipment back home on specific dates during the months of March-May can be a challenge.
+During such peak times, pickup trucks are accustomed to getting incentive-pay to prioritize certain pickups, and prices are higher due to sheer demand – just as air travel costs more during peak travel seasons.
 So if you can be flexible on your pick-up or drop-off week, beyond the typical lead-time to ship a car, you will experience greater satisfaction levels as well as more affordable pricing.

 7. Dates / Speed of Delivery